Nate-Wessel/knitting/scarves/double-knit-with-pixelated-text/readme.md

 The text is "If found, please return to "... and then a needlessly long full name and address.
 The final scarf was probably close to 9 feet.

-Here's is an image of the completed scarve with the happy recipient's face redacted for privacy.
+Here's is an image of the completed scarf with the happy recipient's face redacted for privacy.

 ![a wearer of scarves](./happy-customer.jpeg)